Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

 ### Configuration

 - *Equation 1*
-    Enter an equation to combine the source attributes and map them to the destination attribute, for instance **x1 + x2** to combine the values of the corresponding source attributes.
+    Enter an equation to define the logic to be applied to the mapping, for instance **IFTHENELSE (x1, x2, x3)** to map the value of the attribute in the *x2* field if the value in the *x1* field is set.
+Otherwise, the value of the attribute in the *x3* field is mapped.

 - ![Add](../../Assets/Icons/Plus03.png "[Add]") (Add)
     Click this button to add another equation.
 If the value of the first equation is empty, the second equation is used as a fallback value.
 You can add an unlimited number of equations.

-[comment]: <> (aktuell noch fehlerhaft: immer die letzte und nur diese angegebene equation wird gemappt -> soll geändert werden)
+[comment]: <> (bitte kontrollieren und ggf. anpassen/weiter ausführen)

 ## Basic mapping